 Another way to view career selection is to think in terms of weighing the importance of both money and happiness.
 The riskiness of the career you choose to pursue will fall somewhere on the following spectrum:

-- Find what career will enable you to cover your basic and surplus needs
+- Find what career will enable you to live well from a financial perspective

-- Choose a career that will provide you with the most fulfillment, meaning, and happiness
+- Narrow your list to a few where you can leverage your skills, and then select the one will provide you with the most fulfillment, meaning, and happiness.

-- Know what area(s) you excel in and assess your skill set (not placing too much emphasis on compensation)
+- Know what area(s) you excel in and assess your skill set (not placing any emphasis on compensation).

-- Choose a career would provide you with the most fulfillment, meaning, and happiness
+- Choose the career that will would provide you with the most fulfillment, meaning, and happiness.

-- Find what career will enable you to cover your basic and surplus needs, with little to no emphasis on finding fulfillment, meaning, or happiness from it
+- Choose a job that will enable you to live modestly, with little to no emphasis on finding fulfillment, meaning, or happiness from it.

-- Pursue you passion in your spare time
+- Pursue your passion in your spare time.

-I have purposely been harsh in this article on the “follow you passion” advice simply because it has become a cliche; no one bothers to view the argument from the other side.
+I have purposely been harsh in this article on the “Follow your passion” advice, simply because it has become a cliche; no one bothers to view the argument from the other side.

 If you feel that a highly speculative career is your destiny, pursue it with unwavering commitment and conviction.
-Simply be aware of this fact of life: You have no one to blame if things go sour, as you chose your path of your own volition.
+Simply be aware of this fact of life: you have no one to blame if things go sour, as you chose the path of your own volition.

 On the flip side, simply selecting a career that will allow you to earn a huge salary is also not ideal.
-If you sincerely dislike going to work everyday, you will eventually be worn out physically and mentally.
-Spending countless hours at a job that is devoid of pleasure, precipitates depression and anxiety, and doesn’t allow for work-life balance, can drain the life essence of even the most hardened individual.
+If you sincerely dislike going to work every day, you will eventually be worn out, physically and mentally.
+Spending countless hours at a job that is devoid of pleasure can trigger depression, anxiety, and other serious illnesses.
+It can drain the life essence of even the most hardened individual.